Nara-Bayaraa/Nara-Bayaraa/README.md

 ---

-Welcome to my QA Engineer Portfolio!
-This repository showcases my 5+ years of experience in comprehensive software quality assurance.
+Welcome to my QA Engineer Portfolio.
+This repository highlights over five years of experience in software quality assurance, with a focus on test automation and process improvement.

 ---